barryclark/jekyll-now/_posts/2017/2017-05-28-Four-Elements-Preview.md

 <h2>Perspective</h2>

 With a simple ruleset, great pieces, and a ton of different ways to setup the game and surfaces to play on, Four Elements is an excellent game for those who love dexterity games.
 For around $15 you can't beat the value you get in the box.
+I should mention that the $15 version doesn't come with the hand-crafted wooden box like I received.
+If you're looking for that version it's going to cost you around $102.
+To check out all the pledge levels head on over to the [Kickstarter page](https://www.kickstarter.com/projects/robertmurelli/four-elements-physical-gaming).

 *A prototype of Four Elements was provided free for preview by Robert Murelli*